Show All Answers

 Find out more about establishing paternity.

 All orders to appear for a support conference or hearing specify: the date, time and location at which parties must appear.
-Parties will receive this notice, along with a copy of the Complaint for Support which has been filed by regular and/or certified mail.Enclosed with our order to appear there is Income and Expense Statement which must be completed prior to the support conference or hearing.
+All conferences occur by telephone only and most hearings occur through video conferencing.
+In person hearings occasionally occur; read your notice carefully.
+Parties will receive this notice, along with a copy of the Complaint for Support which has been filed by regular and/or certified mail.Enclosed with the notice and order, there is Income and Expense Statement which must be completed prior to the support conference or hearing.

 Domestic Relations SectionFamily Court CenterSecond Floor (entrance level)29 W Cherry AvenueWashington, PA 15301